raydenlim/tp/docs/UserGuide.md

 ### ❌Deleting an assignment grade: `deletegrade`
-Deletes a student’s assignment grade.
+Deletes a person’s assignment grade.

 Format: `deletegrade n/STUDENT_NAME a/ASSIGNMENT`

 Parameters:
-* STUDENT_NAME The name of the student.
+* STUDENT_NAME The name of the person.
 * ASSIGNMENT The name of the assignment.

 Examples: